qjptorreda/Sensink-IoT-App/README.md

-Project Title: Sensink-IoT-App
+**Project Title: Sensink-IoT-App**

-Description: The SenSink mobile app acts as the control center of the system, connecting ESP32 sensors to users in real time.
+**Description:** The SenSink mobile app acts as the control center of the system, connecting ESP32 sensors to users in real time.
 It helps prevent water waste by sending alerts for running faucets or overflowing containers, while a dashboard shows live flow rate, water level, and pH data remotely and efficiently always.

-Technologies Used: Flutter, Dart, IoT, Cloud Computing, Firebase
+**Technologies Used:**
+  - Flutter
+  - Dart
+  - IoT
+  - Cloud Computing
+  - Firebase

 Features:
   - Waste Detection